-The range of current EVs varies from 69 miles in the Smart Forfour EQ to 379 miles in the Tesla Model S Long Range, both more than enough to tackle the average car journey.
+The range of current EVs varies from 43 miles in the Citroen Ami to more than 400 miles from manufacturers like Tesla and Mercedes – with the latter offering more than enough to tackle the average car journey.

 While there are other factors that come into play which could further impact any projected mileage such as tyre size, weather, and what mod-cons are being used in the car, such as the air-con or heated seats, but that’s the same for any car.

-We’ve even picked out which five current EVs have a real-life range which comes closest to the manufacturer claimed range for that added bit of surety too.
-Oh and we’ve also tested what it’s like when you DO run out of battery.
+We’ve even ranked the best EVs for range in 2023 if you want that extra reassurance.
+Oh, and and we’ve also tested what it’s like when you DO run out of battery.